 There are various organizations that offer welding certifications, which assess the skill level and knowledge of those applying.
 A large number of Wingdale NY employers not only expect a degree or certificate from an accredited welding school, but also certification from a respected agency like the American Welding Society (AWS).
 A wide range of certifications are available based on the type of work that the welder does.
 A few of the things that certification can acknowledge are the welder’s ability to

 - Work in compliance with specific codes

-- Work with specified metal thicknesses
+- Work with specific metal thicknesses

-- Work with various kinds of welds
+- Work with certain kinds of welds

 - Operate according to contract specifications